lindaktong/quartz/content/_index.md

 enableToc: false
 ---

+### Hello!

-Hi, welcome to my digital garden!
+Welcome to my digital garden!
 Here, I hope to house some of my thinking and writing.

 - I [read](/tags/book)
 - I [listen to podcasts](/tags/acquired)

-Some questions that I'm pondering:
+### Some questions that I'm pondering:

 What makes life meaningful?
 - [[De Amicitia]]